Reno Tahoe is the ideal place for cycling and mountain biking enthusiasts! Check out the best spots for Reno and Lake Tahoe biking.

 For those seeking a simpler and shorter bike route, the 3-mile round-trip Picnic Rock Vista ride on Tahoe’s north shore is the perfect spot for a relaxing ride with a killer view.

 Reno-Tahoe is also home to top-notch mountain bike parks, as well.
-During the summer months, ski resorts like Northstar and Kirkwood offer lift-accessed trails from beginner to advanced mountain biking skill sets.
+During the summer months, ski resorts like Northstar and Kirkwood offer lift-accessed trails for beginner to advanced mountain biking skill sets.

 Northstar bike rentals from the Northstar Bike Park are also a great way for you to experience Reno-Tahoe’s epic terrain without having to worry about bringing your own bike with you.
 Their downhill and freeride bikes are a perfect match for the area’s interconnected trails, and the specialized academy offers small group lessons or lessons for private parties, where you will learn alongside other riders with the same abilities as you.
 The pro bike academy coaches can even provide some inside information for experienced riders, too.
 Lift-served lessons focus on high-speed cornering, jumping and navigating of rocky terrain.

 If you are looking to experience Tahoe, there are plenty of other places that offer bike rentals as well throughout the year.
-Check out Tahoe Daves, Olympic Bike Shop and Willards Sports Shop for mountain bike rentals in Lake Tahoe.
+Check out Flume Trail Mountain Bikes – which offers a shuttle service to the top of the Flume Trail – as well as Tahoe Daves, Olympic Bike Shop, Cyclepaths and Willards Sports Shop for mountain bike rentals in Lake Tahoe.